awpala/my-omscs-notes/cs-6200/05-P2L4-thread-design-considerations.md

 The thread data structure itself contains a number of fields (e.g., registers, signal mask, priority, and stack pointer).
 Furthermore, the thread data structure contains **thread local storage**, which includes the variables defined in the thread functions that are known at compile time so that the compiler can allocate storage on a per-thread basis for each of them.

-The size of the **stack** can be be defined by the library defaults or by the user, but in general the size of most of the information in the thread data structure is fixed at compile time.
+The size of the **stack** can be defined by the library defaults or by the user, but in general the size of most of the information in the thread data structure is fixed at compile time.
 Therefore, the information contained in the thread data structure can be layered contiguously in memory to improve locality and to facilitate the scheduler's finding of the next thread (i.e., via corresponding basic arithmetic operations).

 <center>
 <img src="./assets/P02L04-011.png" width="350">